 Rides inside cities will usually cost between 25 to 60 ILS, depending on the distance you take.
 The fare can go up during Shabbat.
 Taking a taxi from the airport to Jerusalem or Tel Aviv or any other place can cost around 150-300 ILS at the least.
-There are also Sherut Taxis (Shared Taxis) from the airport, which are significately cheaper.
-To learn more about transportation from the airport, read Entering Israel by Air – All You Need to Know.
+There are also Sherut Taxis (Shared Taxis) from the airport, which are much cheaper.

 Buses also stop at main attractions such as Masada and Ein Gedi.
 Again, it is best to check the route on the Egged site.

-By Train: The Israel Railway is well connected throughout the country.
-It can take you from Nahariyya or Acre (Ako) in the north to Be’er Sheva in the south (you’ll need to change some lines for that route, but it’s possible).
-If you want to visit Haifa, Netanya, Acre, Beit She’an, Tel Aviv and Be’er Sheva, this could be a good option for you.
-There’s also a train to Jerusalem (not the one from the airport), but it takes you to Malha Station, which is very far from the city center, next to the zoo.
+If you want to visit Haifa, Netanya, Acre, Beit She’an, Tel Aviv, and Be’er Sheva, this could be a good option for you.
+There’s also a new train to Jerusalem, that passes through Ben Gurion Airport.
 Prices change according to destination.
-If it’s more farther away, it’s more expensive.
+If it’s farther away, it’s more expensive.
 You can check fares on the Israel Railway site.
 See the full list of stations and lines here.

-Most of the main attractions in Jerusalem are very near each other, which means you can easily walk between them.
-Though, you might want to use public transportation when coming from the central bus station to the city center and when visiting the Israel Museum and the Yad Vashem and Mount Herzl area, which are a bit farther away from the center.
+Most main attractions in Jerusalem are very near each other.
+This means you can easily walk between them.
+You may want to use public transportation from the central bus station to the city center.
+Or, you can use public transportation to reach far points, like the Israel Museum, Yad Vashem, and Mount Herzl.

-The Light-Rail Train: This is the easiest way to get around Jerusalem.
+This is the easiest way to get around Jerusalem.
 It costs 5.9 ILS for a one-way ride.
-You can either buy a paper ticket at the machine in the station or use your Rav Kav.
-You must validate your paper ticket or Rav Kav the moment you get on the train.
-You need to put the paper tickets inside the slot of the validating machine or swipe your Rav Kav card on the flat surface of the machine, where a picture of a Rav Kav is illustrated.
+You can buy a paper ticket at the machine in the station or use your Rav Kav or payment app.
+You must validate your paper ticket, Rav Kav, or payment app the moment you get on the train.
+To validate paper tickets, put them inside the slot of the validating machine inside the tram.
 Make sure you get a green light.
-Ticket inspectors get on the train regularly, sometimes even twice during one ride, so make sure you’ve validated.
+Ticket inspectors get on the train very often, sometimes even twice during one ride.

-The Light-Rail Train currently (March 2019) has only one line, but it connects most of the main points around the city.
-It is very frequent during the morning and afternoon hours, but at night its frequency goes down and a train arrives every 15 minutes or so.
-It drives a bit slow, but during rush hours (7-9AM and 4-6PM) it is the best way to get around, as it skips all the traffic jams.
-At times, it can be very-very crowded on the light-rail train and there are never enough seats for everyone, so be ready for it.
+The light-rail train currently (December 2021) has only one line, that connects most main points around the city.
+It is very frequent during the morning and afternoon hours.
+At night, its frequency drops and a train arrives every 15 minutes or so.
+It drives a bit slow, but during rush hours (7-9AM and 2-6PM) it is the best way to get around, as it skips all the traffic jams.
+In rush hours, it can be very-very crowded on the tram and there are never enough seats for everyone, so be ready for that.

 The train operates from around 6AM to midnight.
 On Fridays, it operates only until around 3:30PM and on Saturdays it operates only from around 8PM.

-Buses: The main bus company operating in Jerusalem is Egged.
-You have to use the Rav Kav to take a ride on the buses in Jerusalem and they must be preloaded before you board the bus.
+The main bus company operating in Jerusalem is Egged.
+You have to use the Rav Kav to take a ride on the buses in Jerusalem and the card must be preloaded before you board the bus.
 A bus ride costs 5.9 ILS.
-If you get on another bus within 90 minutes from your first boarding, you get a free pass, but you still have to validate your card.
+If you get on another bus within 90 minutes from your first boarding, you get a free pass.
+But, you still have to validate your card.

 Public Transportation In Tel Aviv:

-Main attractions in Tel Aviv are a bit farther away from each other compared to Jerusalem, but you can still walk between most of them if you’d like.
-The main way to get around Tel Aviv is to use the buses and the sherut taxis.
-In a few more years we might also have a light-train running through Tel Aviv as well, but now it’s just under construction.
+Main attractions in Tel Aviv are a bit farther away from each other compared to Jerusalem.
+But, you can still walk between most of them if you’d like.
+The main way to get around Tel Aviv is by buses and the sherut taxis.
+In a few more years we might also have a light-rail running through Tel Aviv as well, but now it’s still under construction.

 In Tel Aviv there are three types of transportation: